Skip to content

 Quick actions

-• Settings (gear icon) — opens the dashboard settings to choose which tiles to show.
+• Settings (gear icon) — opens the dashboard settings dialog to choose which tiles to show.

 Dashboard tiles